tinaponting/genesis-child-themes/README.md

 * Coffebreak bloggers theme.
 * Charlie, very simple and basic theme for bloggers e.t.c
 *  Purple- haze: It is purple!
+* Oh so basic, a very simpel blog theme.
+* Paper: A blogger theme, to smal for my taste, but someone else maybe like it!
 ------------------------------------------
 *
 For icons: For Icons best use: https://www.favicon-generator.org